Post Market Insights.

 Complex Supply Chains

-• Indirect Distribution Channels: Wound dressings are often sold through distributors, wholesalers, and various intermediaries before reaching the end user (clinicians or healthcare facilities).
+• Indirect Distribution Channels: Wound dressings are often sold through wholesalers and distributors before reaching the clinic.

-• Fragmented Feedback Sources: Feedback can come from multiple, non-standardised sources, including hospitals, clinics, home care services, and even patients, complicating efforts to consolidate and analyse the data efficiently.
+• Fragmented Feedback Sources: Feedback can come from multiple, non-standardised sources, including hospitals, clinics and home care services.

 Limited Direct Clinician Engagement